 2. Sunbathing by the sea

-The pristine beaches of Algarve and Sines offer the warm sunshine and lazy vibe of the Mediterranean with the crystal blue waters of the Atlantic Ocean.
+The pristine beaches of Algarve and Alentejo offer the warm sunshine and lazy vibe of the Mediterranean with the crystal blue waters of the Atlantic Ocean.
 Limestone cliffs, sandy coves and laidback seaside townships will bring adventure and romance into your honeymoon but the beach life in Portugal is evolving.
 Today you will also find Michelin star restaurants, luxury resorts and elegant nightlife as an added bonus.